On November 12, 1840, Auguste Rodin, French sculptor and draughtsman, was born. He is widely considered to be the progenitor of modern sculpture.

 The Citizens of Calais

 In 1885 Auguste Rodin was commissioned by the city of Calais to erect a monument to commemorate the city’s six legendary noble citizens, who were prepared to sacrifice themselves for the city’s welfare during the English siege of 1347 in the Hundred Years’ War.
-Rodin’s work The Citizens of Calais (Les Bourgeois de Calais) is a prime example of Rodin’s innovative, and in some cases even revolutionary, approach to art.
+Rodin’s work The Burghers of Calais (Les Bourgeois de Calais) is a prime example of Rodin’s innovative, and in some cases even revolutionary, approach to art.
 Especially in the art of monuments at that time, the question of presentation was regarded as the central dignity motif of the work.
 Instead of the usual raised pedestal, Rodin’s design provided only a plinth, thus bringing his citizens back to the ground at eye level.
 The “democratization” of sculpture in general and monumental art in particular was often mentioned.
 It was not until 1895, after several drafts and tough disputes, that his citizens were put up, but initially only with a marble plinth and elsewhere.
 It was not until 1945 that the group was placed at ground level in front of the town hall in Calais.

 The Gates of Hell

-The Gate of Hell (La porte de l’enfer) can probably be regarded as Rodin’s real main and life’s work.
+The Gates of Hell (La porte de l’enfer) can probably be regarded as Rodin’s real main and life’s work.
 As early as 1880 Rodin was commissioned by the French government to design a bronze portal for the new Musée des Arts Décoratifs in Paris.
 The design never reached its original planned completion.
 Nevertheless, Rodin worked on it for nearly 37 years, until shortly before his death in 1917, when he was to isolate many figures from their original context and elevate them to independent works of art – the best-known example is certainly The Thinker (Le Penseur).

 Only posthumously (1926) the first bronze casting of the Hell Gate was made.
 The original literary inspiration for the work was Dante Alighieri‘s Divine Comedy; in the course of its revision, other works, especially Charles Baudelaire‘s The Flowers of Evil, fertilized the depiction of the damned figures who lead the existential struggle against the hopelessness and finality of death.